 Images/Figures and Tables must be submitted separately from the manuscript and submitted as individual files.
 Please label files appropriately (i.e. Figure 1, Table 1).
 Figures and/or Tables must be referenced within the main text, and must be accompanied by figure legends or table titles.

 The use of images is required for some Article Categories (please see above in Pre-Submission Instructions).
 Manuscripts must include in-text references to Figures and Tables; Authors may indicate the appropriate location of the figures within the text.
 Clinical photographs should be saved in JPEG compression format.
-The minimal accepted size for images is 1024*768 pixels, and image files should be between 500 KB-1 MB in size.
-Please compress so that none of the individual images is greater than 1MB.
+The minimal accepted size for images is 1024*768 pixels, and image files should be approximately 500 KB in size and no larger than 1MB.
+Please compress image quality so that none of the individual images is greater than 1MB.
 Larger files are difficult to handle for some Reviewers, particularly when there are several images.
 The journal edits the images to arrange them in-line with text; accordingly, do not include text labeling of subpanels (e.g. 'A,' 'B,' etc) in a figure montage.

 Possession of signed consent must be attested to in the Submission Checklist.Identifying personal features, such as jewelry or tattoos, should be cropped from photographs.
 No photographs with identifiable features will be published unless there is specific permission granted in writing for this use, which may be requested.